Blocking ads removes funding from us!

 Once you've unboxed the smartphone itself, a plastic case, the Warp Charger and a USB-C cable, you can actually get started.
 Thankfully, OnePlus also gave me the new one Warp Charge Wireless included.
 We'll come back to this later, however.
 The case mentioned above doesn't necessarily feel valuable, but does its job well, namely to protect the cell phone from dents and scratches.
 An included sandstone case would have been awesome when I think back to the OnePlus One, which had the sandstone directly on the back.
 I thought that was really cool.
 If you need such a cover, you can use the OnePlus website reorder.

-OnePlus 8 Pro Display
+OnePlus 8 Pro display

 Better than a pop-up camera or a notch: the “hole punch”.
 (Image: © 2020 TechnikNews)